jorgebotas/ete4-documentation/index.md

 ![gui](https://github.com/jorgebotas/ete4-documentation/blob/master/gui.png)

-As it can be seen, three main components comprise the GUI (the forth would be the aligned panel containing Faces):
+As it can be seen, three main components comprise the GUI:

 - The **canvas**: where our visualization is displayed.
 - The **control panel** (top right corner): from where to perform a myriad of actions ranging from